-EDITORIAL: November a time to spread some warmth - BC Local News
+Editorial: November a time to spread some warmth - BC Local News

 Today marks the beginning of November and with that comes, if not the official start of winter, the arrival of a trend toward colder weather.

-When the winter rain arrives in earnest, it will certainly be no more comfortable for people without proper shelter to bed down for the night.
+When the winter weather arrives in earnest, it will certainly be no more comfortable for people without proper shelter to bed down for the night.

+Read More: Cariboo residents reach out in acts of kindness toward stranger

-With that in mind, maybe now is a good time for those of us who do go home each day to a cozy house or condo, a fridge filled with food and a warm, dry bed, to think about what we can do to help.
+With that in mind, maybe now is a good time for those of us who do go home each day to a cozy home, a fridge filled with food and a warm, dry bed, to think about what we can do to help.

 So, why not dig them out, clean out the pockets, check for holes or excessive wear-and-tear and ensure that they are clean enough that you would feel comfortable putting them on.